 By pressing the middle key "enter", the menu can be accessed.
 The menu structure changes according to the device state.
-After opening the dialog box "Experiment Control", i.e. when the waveform generator is stopped, the menu allows you to select a measurement, to launch it, or to close the dialog box (see Fig. 36).
+After opening the dialog box "Experiment Control", i.e. when the waveform generator is stopped, the menu allows you to select a measurement, to launch it, or to close the dialog box (see Fig. 52).
 The device monitoring can be started from a submenu (for details see section "Device Monitoring").
 The function of this submenu is identical to the submenu "Monitor" of the main menu (see Fig. 3).
 The device monitoring is accessible from all menus regardless of the device state.

-Fig. 36.
-Start menu of the dialog box "Experiment Control".
+Fig. 53.
+Menu in the dialog box "Measurement" for selecting measurements.

 The menu item "Select" opens a new dialog box that allows you to choose a measurement.
 This dialog box is similar to the dialog box "Measurement" (see Fig. 10).
-The only difference to the dialog in Fig. 10 is the presence of the last menu item "Select" (see Fig. 37) that selects the current measurement.
+The only difference to the dialog in Fig. 10 is the presence of the last menu item "Select" (see Fig. 53) that selects the current measurement.